 Shunts are made of soft, flexible plastic tubing that is about 1/8-inch (3mm) in diameter.
 The shunt is inserted into the body by a neurosurgeon during a short and usually simple surgical procedure.

 All shunts perform two functions.
 They allow CSF to flow in only one direction, to where it is meant to drain.
 And they all have valves, which regulate the amount of pressure inside the skull.
 When the pressure inside the skull becomes too great the valve opens, lowering the pressure by allowing excess CSF to drain out.

 Fixed pressure shunts have a valve that is pre-set to respond to a specific pressure, such as low, medium, or high.
 If the pressure requirement changes after surgery, the shunt must be replaced with a new one that matches the new pressure requirement.

 Programmable shunts allow the neurosurgeon to set the pressure at which the valve will open, allowing the shunt to be programmed for the individual needs of each person.
 If needed, the pressure setting can be easily changed by the doctor during an office visit.

 A shunt has 4 main parts:

-Upper Catheter -This is the top-most part of the shunt.
+Upper Catheter (Proximal Catheter) - This is the top-most part of the shunt.
 It is a small, narrow tube that is inserted into the ventricle (a small opening or pouch) inside the brain that contains the cerebrospinal fluid (CSF).